gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

-instance is started (using the option ``auto_assign_floating_ip=true`` in ``/etc/nova/nova.conf`` on the ``nova-network`` node, like we did), and/or assigned and removed from a virtual machine while the machine is up&running.
+instance is started (using the option ``auto_assign_floating_ip=true`` in ``/etc/nova/nova.conf`` on the ``nova-network`` node, like we did), and/or assigned and removed from an instance while it is up&running.

 Create a floating public network::